vladris/tinkerer/blog/doc/more_tinkering.rst

 Create your own theme
 ~~~~~~~~~~~~~~~~~~~~~

-Tinkerer themes should inherit from the *tinkerbase* theme.
-For more information
+Tinkerer themes should inherit from the *boilerplate* theme.
+For more
-on creating themes see
+information on creating themes see
 `Creating themes <http://sphinx.pocoo.org/theming.html#creating-themes>`_.

 Extensions